Beat the clock: Get your group discount passes to TC Sessions: Mobility 2020 – TechCrunch

-The two-day conference focuses on every aspect of mobility and transportation — autonomy, micro-mobility, AI-based mobility applications, investment, regulatory issues, battery technology and more.
+The two-day conference focuses on every aspect of mobility and transportation — autonomy, micromobility, AI-based mobility applications, investment, regulatory issues, battery technology and more.
 Learn from the leading experts about the current state of the industry and what trends — and which players — will shape its future.

 You and your village can divide and conquer — gather the latest intel, network to build essential connections and engage in the kinds of conversations that lead to lasting partnerships.
 What you learn can shift the way you think about your goals.
-Here’s what two team members from FlashParking had to say about their experience.
+Here’s what two team members from FlashParking had to say about their experience:

 “We left TC Sessions: Mobility with a good vision of how the space will evolve over the next three to five years.
 It will help us position our company and understand how to think about strategy and partnerships going forward.” — Jeff Johnson, vice president of enterprise sales and solutions at FlashParking.